emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "Introduction to Algorithms" 3d edition by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein
 - "Algorithms and Data Structures" (Oberon version: August 2004) by N.Wirth

+Donald E. Knuth:

-- "The Art Of Computer Programming" Volume 1 3d edition by Donald Knuth
+- "The Art of Computer Programming, Volume 1: Fundamental Algorithms" 3d edition by Donald Knuth
+- "The Art of Computer Programming, Volume 1, Fascicle 1: MMIX; A RISC Computer for the New Millennium" 1st edition by Donald Knuth
+- "The Art of Computer Programming, Volume 2, Seminumerical Algorithms" 3rd edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 3, Sorting and Searching" 2nd edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 0: Introduction to Combinatorial Algorithms and Boolean Functions" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 1: Bitwise Tricks & Techniques; Binary Decision Diagrams" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 2: Generating All Tuples and Permutations" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 3: Generating All Combinations and Partitions Paperback" 1st edition by Donald E. Knuth
+- "Art of Computer Programming, Volume 4, Fascicle 4: Generating All Trees; History of Combinatorial Generation 1st edition by Donald E. Knuth
-- "The Art Of Computer Programming" Volume 2 3d edition by Donald Knuth
+- "The Art of Computer Programming" Volume 4, Fascicle 5: Mathematical Preliminaries Redux; Introduction to Backtracking; Dancing Links" 1st edition by Donald E. Knuth
-- "The Art Of Computer Programming" Volume 3 2d edition by Donald Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 6: Satisfiability" 1st edition by Donald E. Knuth
-- "The Art Of Computer Programming" Volume 4 by Donald Knuth
+- "The Art of Computer Programming, Volume 4A, Combinatorial Algorithms, Part 1" 1st edition by Donald E. Knuth

 Хорошая подборка книг по алгоритмам: http://e-maxx.ru/bookz/